duckbox72/CS50AI-projects/traffic/README.md

 The model classifies road signs based on images.
 For training and testing the model, the German Traffic Sign Recognition Benchmark (GTSRB) labeled dataset, which contains thousands of images of 43 different kinds of road signs, was used.

-## Neural Network - model building process
+## Neural Network - Model Building Process
 The objective of a neural network is to provide a model capable of **minimize the loss function** and **maximize accuracy** ratio using the least possible resources.
 In order to achieve that, we can explore and experiment different structures with different layers and configurations.
 For this implementation, the experimentation process is described below:

 ## Experimentation Process